NG postcode area

-The NG postcode area, also known as the Nottingham postcode area, is a group of 29 postcode districts in the East Midlands of England, which are subdivisions of seven post towns.
-These cover central Nottinghamshire (including Nottingham, Mansfield, Sutton-in-Ashfield, Newark-on-Trent and Southwell), parts of south-west Lincolnshire (including Grantham and Sleaford) and small parts of Derbyshire and Leicestershire.
+The NG postcode area, also known as the Nottingham postcode area, is a group of 29 postcode districts in the East Midlands of England, within seven post towns.
+These cover southern and central Nottinghamshire (including Nottingham, Mansfield, Sutton-in-Ashfield, Newark-on-Trent and Southwell), parts of south-west Lincolnshire (including Grantham and Sleaford) and small parts of Derbyshire and Leicestershire.
 The NG postcode area is one of six with a population above 1 million.

 Coverage

 The approximate coverage of the postcode districts: